osgi/osgi.enroute.site/_FAQ/500-gogo.md

 sponsor: OSGi™ Alliance
 ---

 The Gogo shell is a unix `bash` like shell for OSGi frameworks.
-However unlike `bash` (which coerces all arguments to strings), the Gogo shell manipulates data objects and their public methods as command names.
+However, unlike `bash` (which coerces all arguments to strings), the Gogo shell manipulates data objects and their public methods as command names.
 Gogo supports programmatic features like variables and closures.

 ## Built-in Commands